dreignier/playground-qZqn74B4/part3/statement.md

 - [ ] 3 2 1
 - [ ] 3 1 2

-?[What is the function to stop an interval timer ?]
+?[What is the function to stop an interval timer?]
 - [ ] stopTimer
 - [X] clearInterval
 - [ ] shutdownTimer